jdblischak/stanford-stats352-reproducibility/README.md

 * `workflowr/` - the Spotify analysis converted to a workflowr project

 * `ProjectTemplate/` the Spotify analysis converted to a ProjectTemplate project

+* `rrtools/` - the Spotify analysis converted to an rrtools project